Clear may refer to any of the following:

 1. Clear describes the process of removing all text or images from a section of the screen.
 When working with text, a user may use the backspace or delete key on their keyboard to clear any text.
 Users trying to clear all the information on their screen at a command prompt may use the "cls" command in MS-DOS or "clear" command in Linux and Unix.

-2. When referring to a button or key on a keyboard, the clear key is a key found on Apple computers with numeric pads that clears the input like the C button does on a calculator.
+2. When referring to a button or key on a keyboard, the clear key is a key found on Apple computers with numeric pads.
+It clears input like the C button does on a calculator.
 Other keyboards may replace the delete or Del key with a clear button that performs the same functions as a delete key.

 3. Some users may use "clear" in place of "delete" when describing the process of removing a file or another object from the computer.
 In this context, it is better to use the word "delete" instead.
 For example, when removing files from a computer, you are "deleting files" not "clearing files."
 See our delete page for further information and related links to this term.